 Given the needs and frustrations of customers, some businesses may consider shifting most communication to alternate, text-based channels.
 Yet, it’s important for businesses to remain openly available over the phone for customers.

 Customers call businesses for a variety of needs.
-People called a business in the past six months to fix an issue (24%), ask a question (23%), or make an appointment (19%).
+In 2019, people called a business in that six month span to fix an issue (24%), ask a question (23%), or make an appointment (19%).

 Chatbots and texting can effectively answer certain requests, but many customers still require a personalized, human-centric approach.

 “A cookie-cutter approach isn’t always the fix because people believe that their problems are unique,” Strum said.

 It’s important for businesses to keep their telephone customer service available and efficient.